-Anyway, exactly how can an FTL signaling device be used to send a message to the past?
-Well, suppose Alice and Bob both have FTL communications devices, and Bob has a spaceship with powerful sublight engines.
+So how could an FTL signaling device send a message to the past?
+Suppose Alice and Bob both have FTL communications devices, and Bob has a spaceship with powerful sublight engines.
 In this scenario, Alice could stay on Earth and send a message to her own past.
 Here’s how it would work:

-Bob gets in his spaceship and travels directly away from Earth at 90% light speed.
-He travels for, say, one year.
-The time and speed aren’t really important; increasing either of them just sends the message deeper into the past.
+- Bob gets in his spaceship and travels directly away from Earth at 90% light speed for a year.
+The speed and travel time aren’t really important; increasing either of them just sends the message deeper into the past.

-Bob receives the message at the exact instant (according to Alice’s timeframe) that she sent it, even though he is almost a light year away.
-He then immediately sends the message back to Alice using his copy of the FTL device.
-The difference is that Bob is traveling at 90% of the speed of light, so his space axis is sharply tilted away from vertical- it actually intersects Alice’s “timelike past.”
-Bob’s “instantaneous” signal- which travels along his space axis- actually arrives at Alice’s location before she even sends the message to Bob in the first place.
+- Bob receives the message at the exact instant (according to Alice’s timeframe) that she sent it, even though he is almost a light year away.
+He then immediately sends the message back to Alice using his FTL device.
+However, Bob is traveling at 90% of the speed of light, so his space axis is sharply tilted away from vertical- it actually intersects Alice’s “timelike past.”
+Bob’s “instantaneous” signal- which travels along his space axis- reaches Alice before she even sends that message to Bob in the first place.

-As a result, Alice has sent a message to her own past using Bob’s spaceship as a relay.
+Alice sent a message to her own past using Bob’s spaceship as a relay.
 Notice that this argument doesn’t refer to the particular method of FTL signaling.
 The FTL communications device could be literally anything- a tachyon transceiver, a traversable wormhole, a ship with an Alcubierre drive, or something more exotic.
 The details simply don’t matter- any FTL signaling device can be used to send messages to the past.
 This argument can only fail if special relativity is wrong.
-For instance, the existence of a preferred frame would cause this argument to break down.
-Eventually, I plan to significantly expand this article with spacetime diagrams, but in the meantime the best tutorial my quick google search has returned is Wikipedia’s article.
-Anyone seen any better spacetime diagram tutorials?
+For instance, a preferred frame would break this argument.

 - Objection: Alice and Bob were originally at rest on Earth, but Bob definitely felt the ship pushing against his back as it accelerated up to its high speed, so he must know that he’s the one who’s moving, not Alice.
 Alice’s diagram is therefore correct, Bob’s is wrong, and special relativity is just nonsense.